verhas/javageci/CONFIGURATION.md

 ## Configuration support

-Java::Geci provides support for configuration management on the generator object life style scope and on the class and member scope.
+Java::Geci provides support for configuration management on the generator object lifestyle scope and on the class and member scope.

 ### Generator Configuration Builder